Case Interview Practice

 Practice drills

-To prepare for this case, engage in the following drills:
+To prepare for this case, engage in the following practice drills:

 • Analyze case studies of similar businesses that faced profitability challenges.

-• Conduct mock interviews focusing on quantitative analysis.
+• Conduct mock interviews focusing on profitability analysis.

 • Review financial statements and practice identifying key metrics.